butuk/butuk/README.md

-Hi My name is Vitali Yanusheuski
+Hi!
+My name is Vitali Yanusheuski
 ===================================

 Designer and newbie web-developer